VeryBitter/PiSpec20_stellarnet/README.md

 - the rest of the files in PiSpec20_stellarnet should go into the same directory
 - Issue `sudo chmod -x spectroweb.py` in the project directory if on a Linux system
 - on a Windows system you will need the free 'SWDrivers.zip' or 'SWDriver64.exe' from https://www.stellarnet.us/stellarnet-downloads  instead of the driver included in this package
-- use the 'run_hidden' bash script to start the project without showing the command line
+- use the 'run_hidden' bash script to start the project without showing the command line.
+From the command line issue `sudo chmod +x run_hidden` to make the bash script executable.
+On Windows a batch file would substitute the bash script.
 ### Other Hardware
 - a USB connected StellarNet spectrometer
 - a light source if you are going to do absorbance experiments
 ## How to Help
 I don't write in Python for a living, nor particularly do a lot of programming.
 And it shows in the code.
-This is also a work in progress.
 If you wish to contribute please contact me.
 ## License
 Apache License 2.0.
 A Stellarnet module is included under the Apache License 2.0, so the whole thing is, too.